Desert Cove Recovery – Arizona Alcohol Treatment

 Unfortunately, many alcoholics aren’t diagnosed by their physicians as they will not answer questions honestly about their usage and deny having a problem.

 If you or a loved one is struggling with the early symptoms of alcohol abuse (mentioned above), it’s time to seek professional help.
 If alcohol abuse is prolonged, it can result in serious damage to the brain and body, leading to death.

 Some individuals who enter our program have been through a recovery program in the past and have been unable to stay sober.
 Sometimes, something traumatic happens, and they think alcohol will be a temporary solution to relieve the pain.
 Then suddenly, they find themselves repeating old patterns of abuse and realize they are right back where they started.

-At Desert Cove Recovery Center, our alcohol treatment programs strive to help individuals overcome addiction and go on to live healthy, happy lives – alcohol free.
+At Desert Cove Recovery’s alcohol treatment center in Arizona, our alcohol rehab programs strive to help individuals overcome addiction and go on to live healthy, happy lives – alcohol free.
 We specialize in chronic relapse and relapse prevention, teaching our clients how to deal with trauma and pain in the future, without relying on alcohol or drugs.

 Long-term sobriety IS possible with the right treatment program.
 We can help.